 In general, ASD is a combination of cost and in-kind accounting and, if necessary, the result of integrating the environmental, social, and financial components of the activity.
-Therefore, it is proposed to define ASD as a general category that includes both MASD and NASD, as shown in Table 2.

-MASD includes a standardized system of financial and management accounting, which measures the interaction of the environmental environment, society, and an enterprise in terms of value.
+Therefore, it is proposed to define ASD as a general category that includes both MASD and NASD, as shown in measures the interaction of the environmental environment, society, and an enterprise in terms of value.
 MASD is a system for recording the results of economic activity in monetary terms related to the environment and the social environment.
 It is a tool for strategic and operational planning, providing a basis for decision-making, achieving desired goals or objectives, and monitoring and reporting.